|William Finch, Chair||50 Front Street||April 1, 2020|

 Not sure which neighborhood you live in?
 Click here to access a map showing Beverly’s different neighborhoods.

-Thank you for participating, and please feel free to share this survey with your fellow Beverly friends!
-If you have any questions, please contact Associate Planner Emily Hutchings at firstname.lastname@example.org.
+Thank you for your interest in the plan!
+If you have any questions, please contact Assistant Planning Director Emily Hutchings at email@example.com.
 Please note that there will be other opportunities for participation in the following months.

 Beverly Powder House

-Restoration: The Beverly Powder House will undergo a restoration process from March 2020 to July 2020.
 To see construction drawings and a landscape plan, click here.
-For this restoration process, the City of Beverly has hired contractor Louis C. Allegrone, Inc., to complete the physical restoration.
-The restoration process will be overseen by project architect Richard Smith and the City Historic District Commission, Planning Department, and Engineering Department.
+For the physical restoration process, the City of Beverly hired contractor Louis C. Allegrone, Inc., to complete the physical restoration.
+The restoration process was overseen by project architect Richard Smith and the City Historic District Commission, Planning Department, and Engineering Department.
 This restoration project has been funded by the Citizens of Beverly through the Community Preservation Act, a matching grant from the Massachusetts Preservation Projects Fund through the Massachusetts Historical Commission, a donation from Beverly Crossing, and a grant from the Essex National Heritage Commission.

 National Register Listing: Beverly has a new property on the National Register of Historic Places!
 On August 15, 2019, the National Park Service, Department of the Interior, accepted the City’s nomination of the Beverly Powder House for listing on the National Register of Historic Places.
 In September 2018, the City hired a historic preservation consultant to complete the National Register nomination for the Beverly Powder House.
 The nomination was completed and submitted to the Massachusetts Historical Commission (MHC) in January 2019, and the MHC approved and forwarded the nomination to the National Park Service in June 2019.
 The National Register Nomination for the Beverly Powder House can be viewed here.